 We’ve posted a lot of handbuilding techniques on CAD that utilize various types of slump molds or hump molds.
 From plaster, to plastic, to bisque fired clay molds, there are lots of options for what kind of mold to use.
 But no matter what kind of mold you use, there is no rule that says you can only use it for the form it was intended for.

 Brenda Quinn loves exploring new forms by mixing and matching techniques.
-In today’s post, an excerpt from Handbuilding Techniques, Brenda explains how she used a slump mold originally intended for a platter to develop a lovely vase form. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from Handbuilding Techniques, Brenda explains how to handbuild using a slump mold originally intended for a platter to develop a lovely vase form. – Jennifer Poellot Harnetty, editor.

 Start with Slumping